chris-groves/CV/README.md

 Whilst studying at Makers Academy, I picked up the ability to learn new programming languages.
 The first half of the course was Ruby based, with JavaScript introduced half way through.
 Since finishing the course I have learnt Python and its Unittest testing framework from scratch to write a 'Fizzbuzz' programme (https://github.com/chris-groves/FizzBuzz-Python-Unittest).

+### Teamwork

+I am great at working with others to produce outcomes.
+Working as an IT Trainer, I collaborated with my counterparts across the country to produce a national curriculum.
+I was a new trainer at the time so it was a good opportunity to learn from more experienced colleagues and also offer fresh ideas.
+I co-wrote lesson plans and materials which were reviewed by my colleagues and provided my own feedback on work done by others.
+The result was a suite of lesson plans and materials which could be used by new and experienced trainers alike to ensure consistent content in training sessions.

 ## Education

 #### Makers Academy (May 2019 to August 2019)